-Although there is no limit to the number of players in a squad, a minimum of 10 of the players nominated by the club must be capable of playing in front row forward positions.
-All such players must, on registration, be fully and properly registered with their club and Union and available to play for the club from that date.
+3.1 Each club must nominate a squad, however, there is no limit on the number of players nominated at First Registration of the season.
+A minimum of 10 of the players nominated by the club must be capable of playing in front row forward positions.
+The extended deadline for First Registration is 8 December 2021 and all players must be fully and properly registered with their club and Union.

 3.2 A club must nominate a squad of between 19 and 23 players for each match.

-3.7 Each club may register up to five Additional Players during the pool stage, but none during the knockout stage, each to replace a player previously registered.
-A minimum of three Additional Players must be front row players, one Additional Player can be from any position and one Additional Player must be a medical replacement.
-Players must have a three-month contract with the club and must not have played for another club in the tournament.
+3.4 Each club may register up to five Additional Players during the pool stage but none during the knockout stage, each to replace a player previously registered.
+A minimum of three Additional Players must be front row players, and two Additional Players can be from any position.
+Players must have a three-month contract with the club and must not have played for another club in the same tournament.
 Additional Player registrations must be submitted by 12 noon (GMT) on the Wednesday before the match.
 De-registered players may be re-registered (in place of the relevant Additional Players) during the pool stage.

-3.8 For Second Registration, clubs can add up to three players to supplement their squads and one of the players must be a front row player.
-The deadline for Second Registration is midday (GMT) on Thursday 26 March 2020.
+3.5 For Second Registration, clubs can add up to three players to supplement their squads and one of the players must be a front row player.
+Second Registration is scheduled for March 2022.

 4. CLUB COLOURS

 4.1 For pool stage matches, Round of 16, quarter-finals and semi-finals, if a club fails to wear the strip designated by EPCR and there is a colour clash, that club must change strip.
 For the final, in the event of a colour clash, the club to change strip will be at EPCR’s discretion.